 ConfigMgr Console

-Day 5 Tip- Run Task Sequence Step
+A Week of Task Sequence Tips: Day 05 – Run Task Sequence Step

-As of 1910, it’s a standard feature and enabled by default, before this, you had to enable it in the feature area.
+As of 1910, it’s a standard feature and enabled by default.
+Before this, you had to enable it in the feature area.
 If you never knew about it or enabled it before now, if you’re updating to 1910, then you’re all set.
 More info about the Run Task Sequence Step on the Docs Site.
 The Feature has been around since 1710, so we’ve had two years of this marvelous feature.

 • Reusable Groups (Modules)